 The effect on businesses would be similar to that of a no deal Brexit and it will be important for contingency plans to be kept in place in order to mitigate the economic (and political) effects of this.
 In reality, the UK could request a new, phased transition period in order to avoid a regulatory cliff edge if no agreement with the EU is reached.
 However, there is still a risk that talks break down, and the issue of future EU access to British fishing waters is likely to be particularly contentious.

 It will be important for companies to be prepared for changes in the legal and regulatory framework affecting their operations and strategic decision-making at the end of 2020.
 However, given the limited time frame for negotiations, the final nature of the future trading relationship with the EU may not become clear until the end of the year.
 Businesses may, as a result, only have a few weeks to prepare.

-There will be other immediate domestic pressures on the Government during this time.
-The UK will need to seek to 'roll over' existing trade agreements that the EU has with third countries (for example, Canada and Japan), as well as negotiate and ratify new ones (notably with the USA).
+There will be other immediate domestic pressures on the Government during this time, not least dealing with the public health and economic impact of the COVID-19 pandemic.
+The UK will also need to seek to 'roll over' existing trade agreements that the EU has with third countries (for example, Canada and Japan), as well as negotiate and ratify new ones (notably with the USA).
 It will also need to pass primary legislation to replace existing EU frameworks and establish new domestic policies, for example, in relation to immigration and trade.

 January 2020: Ratification of the Withdrawal Agreement and Political Declaration